lefthand/Node-JS-Bootstrap/README.md

 Goals
 =====

--  Create members
+-  Create members - DONE
--  Users can create their own accounts
+-  Users can create their own accounts - DONE
--  Users can update or delete their own accouts
+-  Users can update or delete their own accouts - DONE
--  Admin can update or delete any user record
+-  Admin can update or delete any user record - DONE
--  Root users can do all that admin can plus create admins
+-  Root users can do all that admin can plus create admins - DONE
--  User list and detail available to all
+-  User list and detail available to all - DONE
--  Users can log in and log out
+-  Users can log in and log out - DONE
--  Users can choose to remain logged in indefinitely
+-  Users can choose to remain logged in indefinitely - DONE
 -  A generic 'post' can be add
 -  If the user is not logged in when posting, a basic account is created
 -  The basic account cannot log in